hingels/OU-Biomedical-Engineering-Unofficial/README.md

    5. Click "Import."
    6. Click on the new environment to activate it.
    7. Go back to the "Home" tab.
+   8. For .py files:
-   8. Under Spyder, click "Install" to install it in the new environment.
+      1. Under Spyder, click "Install" to install it in the new environment.
-   9. Click "Launch" under Spyder.
+      2. Click "Launch" under Spyder.
+      3. Click "File," then "Open…" to open the .py file.
+   9. For .ipynb files:
+      1. Under JupyterLab, click "Install" to install it in the new environment.
+      2. Click "Launch" under JupyterLab.
+      3. Navigate to the .ipynb file in JupyterLab's file browser to open it.
-6. For code with explanations about a broad topic, open files **outside** the folders starting with "!."
+7. For code with explanations about a broad topic, open files **outside** the folders starting with "!."
 For code with explanations about specific functions, open files **inside** those "!" folders.

 # Troubleshooting
 * I'm getting the MATLAB error `'[insert function name here]' is not found in the current folder or on the MATLAB path`.